Best Fastpitch Softball Bats: Top Picks for Every Age and League

 The three tiers: budget, mid-range, and premium

-We split our picks into three price ranges because the right bat really does depend on how serious your player is right now.
-A first-year rec league player doesn't need the same bat as a kid heading into her second travel ball season.
+The right bat depends a lot on your budget and how serious your player is — a first-season rec league player doesn't need the same bat as a travel ball veteran.
+Here's how we broke it down.

 Budget · under $40